DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Proposed Work

-The architecture of the proposed DyFFPAD is depicted in Fig. \ref{DyFFPAD_main}.
-It is a dynamic ensemble of a Deep Neural Network (DNN) and a DenseNet classifier.
-The DNN works on the feature vectors generated from handcrafted features and LPQ image descriptors.
-Both feature extraction methods provide a set of feature values combined to form a feature vector.
-The feature vector is fed as an input to DNN.
-The output of the DNN is a set of 32 values.
-The second part of the model is a DenseNet CNN's convolutional base which provides 2048 feature maps of size $7 \times 7$ each.
-The pooling operation is applied on the feature maps and further, a DNN with three fully connected layers having 512, 256, and 32 neurons is added to the output of the pool layer.
-The last layer having 32 neurons is concatenated with the first DNN and fed as input to the third DNN which has a single neuron in the last for binary classification.
-In the forward pass of the training process, a confidence score is calculated by the model.
-The loss between the output score and the expected output is calculated which is back-propagated to the CNN as well as DNNs for the learning of their parameters.
-The proposed model works in an end-to-end manner for the forward as well as backward pass of the model and reduces the complexities of static collaborations of handcrafted features and CNNs.
+The architecture of the proposed DyFFPAD is depicted in Fig.~\ref{DyFFPAD_main}.
+It is a dynamic ensemble of handcrafted and convolutional features.
+The DNN works on the feature vectors generated from handcrafted features and LPQ image descriptors while the convolution base of DenseNet extracts convolutional features from the input samples.
+The DNN 1 in Fig. \ref{DyFFPAD_main} which consists of three dense layers having 256, 128, and 32, neurons, respectively is fed with the features extracted from LPQ image descriptor and handcrafted features.
+Similarly, DNN 2 is composed of three dense layers having 1024, 256, and 32, neurons, respectively.
+Finally, the outcome of both DNNs is combined to form a feature vector which is further fed as an input to another DNN 3 that consists of fully connected layers with 48, 16, and 1 neurons, respectively.
+In the forward pass of the training process, a confidence score is produced by the model for an input sample.
+The loss of the output score with respect to the expected output is then calculated which is back-propagated to the entire model including DenseNet as well as DNNs for the learning of their parameters.
+The proposed model works in an end-to-end manner for the forward and backward pass of the training process and reduces the limitations of the static ensemble of handcrafted features and convolutional features for the accomplishment of a classification task.